-When companies recruit you, they often stretch the truth or outright lie!
+When companies recruit you, they often stretch the truth or outright lie.
 To find out the truth, you have to use detective skills to evaluate a job offer.
 Here are some strategies to use:

-* Google: What is it like to work at <name of company>?
-As an example, a Google search for what is it like to work at McKinsey brings up this Quora article with responses from former and current McKinsey employees.
+– Google: What is it like to work at <name of company>?
+As an example, a Google search for what it is like to work for McKinsey brings up this Quora article with responses from former and current McKinsey employees.

-* Google the person who would be your boss to uncover any public scandals.
+– Google the person who would be your boss to uncover any public scandals.
 See if they write a blog or post to social media.
 Read books they have authored.
-Search for videos of presentations they have given.
+Search for videos of any presentations they have given.